Crop (Over) Queen! Rihanna's Festival Look Is Her Boldest (and Baddest) Yet

 Rihanna is all about out Rihanna-ing herself in the name of fashion.
 And the singer proved just that on Monday when she stepped out at the 2017 Crop Over festival in Barbados in one of her most extravagant ensembles to date.

-Before heading out to the festival, the superstar flaunted her head-turning look: a bra covered in sparkling iridescent crystals, a matching jeweled thong, and bands of leg jewelry.
+Before heading out to the festival, the superstar flaunted her head-turning look: a bra covered in sparkling iridescent crystals, a matching jeweled thong, bands of leg jewelry, and Diamond Girl Fishnets by d.bleu.dazzled.
 But despite all that glitter, those details were the most tame aspects of her outfit.
 Rih paired her lingerie with massive hot pink, green and turquoise feathered wings — and of course, her new bright turquoise hair to pull the whole look together.

 The star completed her look with a bedazzled forehead, a cascading crystal necklace and a matching head-piece.